flowcontrol12/docu/docs/05-NQL/01-NQL documentation.md

 #### Return value

-The function returns an object representation of the IP address in the format specified by the kwarg type.
-The function returns an int[] object if the argument type is not specified.
+The function returns an object representation of the IP address in the format specified by the kwarg type.   śThe function returns an int[] object if the argument type is not specified.